Business and Workplaces: General

 Questions about essential services can be directed to email@example.com

-On June 30, 2020, Governor Northam signed Executive Order 67, which outlines business restrictions during Phase 3.
-These restrictions are intended to reduce the risk of COVID-19 exposure.
-The restrictions in Order 67 began at 12:00 AM, Wednesday, July 1, 2020 and shall remain in force until amended or rescinded.
+On November 13, 2020, Governor Northam signed Sixth Amended Executive Order 67, which outlines business restrictions during Phase 3.
+The amended order is effective immediately and shall remain in force until amended or rescinded.

 On July 20, 2020, CDC updated guidance for ending isolation for persons with COVID-19 not in healthcare settings.
 The updated guidance is available here.
 Information on COVID-19 testing strategies in high-density critical infrastructure workplaces after a COVID-19 case is identified can be found here.
 Further information can be found on the VDH Businesses website and in CDC guidance to prevent COVID-19 in the workplace.